 FDTC's annual Institutional Effectiveness (IE) planning year coincides with the College's fiscal year, July through the following June.
-A summary of the number of goals accomplished by the College's departments for the last six planning years shows that the percent of objectives achieved have steadily increased since 2007-08.
-Graph 7.5-1 depicts the outcomes of IE objectives during 2005-06, 2006-07, 2007-08, 2008-09, 2009-10, 2010-11 and 2011-12.
+A summary of the number of goals accomplished by the College's departments for the last eight planning years shows that the percent of objectives achieved have steadily increased since 2007-08.
+Graph 7.5-1 depicts the outcomes of IE objectives from 2005-06 through 2012-13.